As an internet marketer, you need your own website or blog. There’s not really any getting around this I’m afraid.

 Here are the companies I use and also recommend to you:

-For your domain names, NameCheap is one popular registrar to go to: https://www.namecheap.com
+For your domain names, NameCheap.com is one of the most popular domain name registrars.

-Now go and log in your domain name registrar and go to your domain name and find its Manage Name Servers settings.
+Now go back and log in to your domain name registrar.
+Then go to your domain name and find its Manage Name Servers settings.

 There will likely be four fields available.
 Just copy/paste in your host’s two name servers into the first and second fields, then delete the 3rd and 4th fields and save the settings.